MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v0.md

 **`onTimeout`** - **On timeout**<br>
 `string`.
 Allowed values: `reject`, `resume`.
 Default value: `reject`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Reject or resume this manual validation automatically after it is pending for the specified timeout or 30 days, whichever is earlier.
+Automatically rejects or resumes this manual validation after it is pending for the specified timeout, or 30 days, whichever is earlier.
 <!-- :::editable-content-end::: -->
 <br>